-Our results indicated that climate-change induced increases in precipitation variability 322 would have a larger impact on playa groundwater recharge than projected decreases in mean 323 annual precipitation.
-The positive effect of increased variability on ground water rechargeldwoud 324 325 overshadow the negative effect of reduced amount of precipitation.
-The different responses of groundwater recharge to changes in precipitation variability and amount were due to the 326 327 distribution of precipitation events in Southwestern USA.
-Precipitation records for the last 20 328 years showed that 92% of rainfall events were too small to generate runon (Fig. S1).
-From 1992-2011, there were only 47/560 precipitation events greater than 20 mm capable of generating run 329 off and groundwater recharge.
-Increased temperature is projected to increase precipitation 330 331 variability and consequently the frequency of large rainfall events that generate run off and 332 ground water recharge (Sun et al 2007).
-On the contrary, decreasing precipitation mean would 333 have a relatively smaller impact on large rainfall events.
-This finding runs counter to the current 334 expectation that drylands would experience decreases in groundwater recharge under climate 335 change (Meixner et al 2016).
-The conclusion of Meixner et al (2016) was based only on 336 expected changes in amount of precipitation whereas our study evaluated both the effects of increases in variability and decreases in amount of precipitation.
+Our results indicated that climate-change induced increases in precipitation variability would have a larger impact on playa groundwater recharge than projected decreases in mean annual precipitation.
+The positive effect of increased variability on ground water rechargeldwoud overshadow the negative effect of reduced amount of precipitation.
+The different responses of groundwater recharge to changes in precipitation variability and amount were due to the distribution of precipitation events in Southwestern USA.
+Precipitation records for the last 20 years showed that 92% of rainfall events were too small to generate runon (figure S1).
+From 1992-2011, there were only 47/560 precipitation events greater than 20 mm capable of generating run off and groundwater recharge.
+Increased temperature is projected to increase precipitation variability and consequently the frequency of large rainfall events that generate run off and ground water recharge (Sun et al 2007).
+On the contrary, decreasing precipitation mean would have a relatively smaller impact on large rainfall events.
+This finding runs counter to the current expectation that drylands would experience decreases in groundwater recharge under climate change (Meixner et al 2016).
+The conclusion of Meixner et al (2016) was based only on expected changes in amount of precipitation whereas our study evaluated both the effects of increases in variability and decreases in amount of precipitation.
 Regional climate phenomena such as El Niño/Southern Oscillation (ENSO) also influence precipitation and groundwater recharge events on a multi-year time scale.
-During the "El Niño" periods, more frequent large rainfall events caused higher streamflow and groundwater recharge in Southwestern USA (Pool 2005; Kuss and Gurdak 2014).
+During the 'El Niño' periods, more frequent large rainfall events caused higher streamflow and groundwater recharge in Southwestern USA (Pool 2005, Kuss and Gurdak 2014).
 The current consensus is that continued anthropogenic warming would increase the frequency and strength of ENSO events (Cai et al 2015).
 Increased ENSO frequency would increase the amount of runon-generating rainfall events and cause more groundwater recharge beneath playas.

 These findings confirm the need for playas to be included in future models of aquifer.
-In contrast, past efforts to model groundwater recharge rates in the Jornada del Muerto aquifer assumed no recharge beneath playas (Kambhammettu 2010).
-The groundwater recharge rates that we measured beneath high-recharge playas of ~20 mm/yr.
-(Table S3) were similar to estimates of mountain-front recharge of 22 mm/yr. for the Jornada del Muerto aquifer (Kambhammettu 2010).
+In contrast, past efforts to model groundwater recharge rates in the Jornada del Muerto aquifer assumed no recharge beneath playas (Kambhammettu et al 2010).
+The groundwater recharge rates that we measured beneath high-recharge playas of $\sim 20 \text{ mm yr}^{-1}$ (table S3) were similar to estimates of mountain-front recharge of 22 mm yr-1 for the Jornada del Muerto aquifer (Kambhammettu et al 2010).
 Our estimates are also long-term estimates and during years with high amounts of runoff, recharge beneath playas is likely to become a larger component of the groundwater budget for the Jornada de Muerto aquifer.
-Increased runoff-recharge events in Southwestern USA can also elevate playa recharge rates to levels more comparable to the Ogallala Aquifer region (35 mm/yr.) of the USA Great Plains (Gurdak and Roe 2010).
-These relatively high rates of recharge could be especially important in desert basins in Southwestern USA that have larger playas such as the 130-km Willcox Playa of the Sonoran Desert.
-As we saw with the playas of the Jornada Basin, the amount of recharge a playa receives is dependent on certain catchment biophysical characteristics controlling runoff generation (Fig. 2).
-Groundwater banking as seen in other artificially waterlogged areas of desert systems (Sharma
+Increased runoff-recharge events in Southwestern USA can also elevate playa recharge rates to levels more comparable to the Ogallala Aquifer region (35 mm yr-1) of the USA Great Plains (Gurdak and Roe 2010).
+These relatively high rates of recharge could be especially important in desert basins in Southwestern USA that have larger plavas such as the 130 km2 Willcox Playa of the Sonoran Desert.
+As we saw with the playas of the Jornada Basin, the amount of recharge a playa receives is dependent on certain catchment biophysical characteristics controlling runoff generation (figure 2).
+Groundwater banking as seen in other artificially waterlogged areas of desert systems (Sharma 2001, Behroozmand et al 2017) may be a feasible option in playas as well.
+If groundwater continues to be relied on by humans in Southwestern USA and playas are used for groundwater banking then salt accumulation issues in groundwater will need to be addressed as shown by both Sharma (2001) and Behroozmand et al (2017).